delan/www.azabani.com/drafts/meet-the-css-highlight-pseudos.md

 This hack hides any original decorations (in visual media), because those decorations are recolored to the highlight ‘color’, but it might change the text color too.
 </figcaption></figure>

-In fact, because of ‘-webkit-text-fill-color’ and [its stroke-related siblings], it isn’t always possible for highlight pseudos to avoid changing the foreground colors of text, at least not without out-of-band knowledge of what those colors are.
+Fun fact: because of ‘-webkit-text-fill-color’ and [its stroke-related siblings], it isn’t always possible for highlight pseudos to avoid changing the foreground colors of text, at least not without out-of-band knowledge of what those colors are.

 [its stroke-related siblings]: https://compat.spec.whatwg.org/#the-webkit-text-stroke